nirmata/terraform-provider-nirmata/README.md

 terraform init examples/gke
 ```

-If you see an error below, delete the `.terraform.lock.hcl` file and re-run the `init` command:
+If you see the error below, delete the `.terraform.lock.hcl` file and re-run the `init` command:

 ```bash
 Error while installing local/nirmata/nirmata v99.0.0: the local package for